Darlington, South Carolina

 Darlington is a city located in Darlington County, South Carolina, United States.
-In 2010, its population was 6,289.
+As of the 2020 census, Darlington had a population of 6,149.
 It is the county seat of Darlington County.
 It is part of the Florence, South Carolina metropolitan area.

 Darlington is known for its Darlington Oak and Spanish moss.
 Darlington is home to the famous Darlington Raceway, which hosts the annual NASCAR Southern 500 race on Labor Day weekend as well as a 400-mile spring race.
 It is also the site of the National Motorsports Press Association (NMPA) Hall of Fame.
 Darlington is also a center for tobacco farming.

 Darlington is located 10 mi northwest of Florence and 76 mi northeast of the state capital, Columbia.

 History

 Early history

 Darlington's origins date back to the mid-18th century.

 Originally a heavily wooded area, the settlement of what is now Darlington County began in earnest after 1736 and 1737 when the province of South Carolina set aside a vast area of land for the Welsh Baptists of Delaware.
 This Welsh Tract bordered both sides of the Pee Dee River.
 For almost thirty years, settlers concentrated on the banks and small tributaries of the Pee Dee River.
 Beginning in the 1760s, and continuing into the 1770s, other groups slowly made their way into present-day Darlington, and were granted lands on the Lynches River, Jeffries Creek, and a host of other watercourses.
 These settlers included descendants of French Huguenots, Scots-Irish, and the English.

 For 30 years following the arrival of the first settlers, local government did not exist for the citizens of the area.
 All deeds, estate settlements, and other legal matters had to be taken to Charles Town to be recorded.
 In 1769, by an Act of the Assembly, Cheraw District was established as a Judicial District.
-A courthouse and jail were built at Long Bluff (near present-day Society Hill), and were operational by late 1772.
+A courthouse and jail were built at Long Bluff (near present-day Society Hill) and were operational by late 1772.

 After the Revolutionary War, in 1785, Cheraw District was divided into three counties, Marlborough, Chesterfield, and Darlington.
-Darlington County was bounded by the Pee Dee River), Lynches River, and Cedar Creek.
-To this day it is unknown why the county was named "Darlington", although it could be named after the town of the same name in County Durham, England.
-After 1798 the designation "county" was changed to "district".
+Darlington County was bounded by the Pee Dee River, Lynches River, and Cedar Creek.
+To this day, it is unknown why the county was named "Darlington", although it could be named after the town of the same name in County Durham, England.
+After 1798, the designation "county" was changed to "district".
 In 1835, the city of Darlington became the new county seat.
 In the 1868 South Carolina Constitution, the designation reverted to "county".

 Florence County was created out of parts of Darlington and Marion counties in 1888.
 Darlington County gave up additional territory in 1902 when Lee County was created.